New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What happens to life insurance with no beneficiaries?

 Probate is the legal process where the court determines how your assets, including life insurance policies, are distributed if you have not specified your wishes.
-The probate process can take a few weeks or a few months if there are no beneficiaries named, since the court must analyze the rest of your estate plan.3 If you have no estate plan, the court may have to use your state’s intestacy laws.
+The probate process can take a few weeks to more than a year if there are no beneficiaries named, since the court must analyze the rest of your estate plan.3 If you have no estate plan, the court may have to use your state’s intestacy laws.
 This means your wishes may not be met.

 Probate can also be costly.
 Court fees and legal costs can reduce your death benefit payout.
 These problems can be exacerbated if you have multiple heirs since there may be legal disputes.
 It can also cause conflict among loved ones.